-To date, numerous studies have attempted to describe the etiology and factors associated with the risk for development and progression of mild cognitive impairment and Alzheimer's disease, generating an abundance of theories on potential risk factors and therapies.
-Age is the strongest known risk factor for Alzheimer's disease; most people with the late-onset form of the disease receive the diagnosis after age 60.
+To date, numerous studies have attempted to describe the causes and factors associated with the risk for development and progression of mild cognitive impairment and Alzheimer disease, generating an abundance of theories on potential risk factors and therapies.
+Age is the strongest known risk factor for Alzheimer disease; most people with the late-onset form receive the diagnosis after age 60 years.
 An early-onset familial form also occurs, but it is rare.
 Genetic, cardiovascular, and lifestyle factors also have been implicated.